Bentaleb suggests how Schalke 04 can turnaround winless Bundesliga form | Goal.com

 Bentaleb suggests how Schalke 04 can turnaround winless Bundesliga form

-Nabil Bentaleb has called on his Schalke 04 teammates to work on always getting the ball into opposition area if they want to end their winless Bundesliga streak.
+Nabil Bentaleb has called on his Schalke 04 teammates to work on always getting the ball into opposition area if they want to end their winless streak in the Bundesliga.

 Schalke 04 have only won a league match this campaign – a 4-0 victory over Hoffenheim – with nine points after 21 matches.

-On Saturday, Bentaleb returned to action after serving almost three-month suspension from first-team, and he produced an impressive performance in their goalless draw against Taiwo Awoniyi’s Union Berlin.
+On Saturday, Bentaleb returned to action after serving two months suspension from the first-team, and he produced an impressive performance in their goalless draw against Taiwo Awoniyi’s Union Berlin.

 The Algeria midfielder complained of fatigue after 64 minutes of action and he also hinted his teammates on how to score goals after they played 180 minutes of football in the Bundesliga without finding the back of the net.